 Designing long-form articles

-GO Lab’s Technical Guides can get quite long (~60 minutes read time).
-They deal with complex matters so they need to go into great detail.
+GO Lab’s Technical Guides can get quite long (~60 minutes read time in some cases) because they deal with complex matters in great detail.
 We wanted to make sure the article length isn’t off-putting for readers.
-We designed clear and legible chapter navigation and typography for the reader to consume the content in manageable chunks or to skim through whole sections, or even jump in and out of the articles to get what they want easily.
+We designed clear and legible chapter navigation and typography for the reader to consume the content in manageable chunks or to skim through whole sections.
+Or even jump in and out of the articles to get snippets of information easily.
 Our in-page indicator shows their place in the overall article and all pages are built to work beautifully on mobile, tablet and desktop screens.
 We know how important the mobile experience is for users and search engines alike so making websites work on mobile is good for accessibility.

 Accessibility is not optional

-Everyone is invited – that’s surely central to a global outlook.
+Everyone is invited – that’s surely a central premise for a global website.
 We use the Web Content Accessibility Guidelines (WCAG 2.1) standards to ensure maximum access for all.
-The tools we use offer detailed reporting on where design, development and editorial efforts are needed and we get a handy score when we’re finished to add a competitive element to the work.
+The tools we use offer detailed reporting on where design, development and editorial efforts are needed and we get a handy score when we’re finished to add a game-play element to the work.

 SVGs for accessibility wins